About the resource map

 - You have any general feedback on the usability of the resource.
 You can also leave your comments in the feedback survey.

-- Read the research and outcomes forum article discussing the new framework in the summer 2021 issue of Bulletin (PDF).
+- Read the research and outcomes forum article discussing the framework in the summer 2021 issue of Bulletin (PDF).

 - Catch up on the RCSLT webinar ‘Mapping your research career’, held in June 2021, launching the resource.